Is the Chase Sapphire Preferred worth the annual fee? Absolutely (Especially with the increased 80,000-point sign-up bonus!)

 As a card member, you’ll also be able to take advantage of strong earning rates for everyday spending, in addition to a number of purchase and travel protections.

-To stay up-to-date on the latest in credit cards, please subscribe to the Million Mile Secrets daily email newsletter.
+To stay up-to-date on the latest in credit cards, please subscribe to the Million Mile Secrets email newsletter.